 Ingredients: Dried Jasmine Flowers.

-How to Serve: This beverage is best served as it is.
+How to Serve: This beverage tastes best without accompaniments.

 Colour in Cup: Yellow liquor, light in tone.

 Research suggests that Jasmine Flower Tea can provide relief to menopausal women.
 It can ease symptoms such as dizziness, hot flashes, insomnia and headaches.
 Other studies indicate that it can also lower "bad" LDL cholesterol, which in turn improves overall cardiovascular health.

 Preliminary evidence even goes as far as to theorise that it could boost the metabolism of fat cells.
 This, in turn, could potentially enable the body to burn fat quicker and more efficiently.
 Ultimately, this could lead to weight loss!

 - Health PointsDetox, Digestive, Hydration, Refreshing, Relaxing, Weight Loss